-- c) Differing lot standards are appropriate in different areas of the Regional Centre.
+LU c) Differing lot standards are appropriate in different areas of the Regional Centre.
 These standards shall reflect the character of the surrounding area.
-Supports Objective R1 - d) Where Residential Opportunity Sites exist in the Downtown a) In areas with high demand for on-street residential and commercial parking, residential permit parking should be supported to ensure a supply of parking for local residents.
+Supports Objective R1 a) In areas with high demand for on-street residential and commercial parking, residential permit parking should be supported to ensure a supply of parking for local residents.
 Supports Objective R1 b) Establish off-street parking requirements in residential areas that reflect that local access to transit and active transportation services can replace the need to use vehicles.
 Supports Objective R1